 Lenders specializing in such high-risk loans may charge higher fees and interest rates to offset any potential losses.

 Someone recently out of college, for example, might not have the work or credit history needed to establish much of a credit score.
 A couple recovering from a financial setback might have a history of fiscal responsibility, but need help in dealing with unexpected bills.
-In cases like these a loan from NetCredit could help bridge the gap to financial security.
+In cases like these an installment loan from NetCredit could help bridge the gap to financial security.